 The latest spirit to be lifted to cult drink status is the lowly korn, a clear spirit distilled from nothing but grain.
 Once dismissed as a cheap drunkard’s drink, this cousin of vodka has been adopted by a slew of small, bespoke distilleries like Nork, based in the port city of Bremen.
 And this wouldn’t be Germany if korn didn’t have its own special “purity law” – a korn must be a pure grain spirit, with no additives or substitute ingredients allowed.
 The result is some of the purest, smoothest vodka around.
 With such a rich and growing supply of beautifully crafted spirits, the party may be only just beginning.

-William Underhill is a senior writer at Handelsblatt Global Magazine.
+This article first appeared in the Summer 2017 issue of Handelsblatt Global Magazine.
+William Underhill is a senior writer at the magazine.
 To contact the author: email@example.com